kingchang/vspherefdw/README.md

 # vspherefdw
-vspherefdw is a PostgreSQL foreign data wrapper to manage VMware vSphere service.
+vspherefdw is a PostgreSQL foreign data wrapper to query your VMware vSphere service.

 ## Features:
 - List all virtual machines.